It's a system patrons used more than 500 times at NPL in the last year, and demand is on the rise.

 "Us" is actually Lisa Milchman, our ILL goddess (my term, not hers), and she performs this job masterfully.
 Lisa double-checks our collection, gathers more request information from a couple of data bases, which include entries from all registered public, school, and college libraries, and begins the process of tracking the book down.
 She then takes to the telephone or email to make her request and gets information on the book's availability.

-state of Vermont," says Lisa.
+"About 90 per cent of our requests can be filled from somewhere in the state of Vermont," says Lisa.
 The other 10 per cent will either come from out of state (recently from as far as Kansas and California) or ultimately be unavailable.
 It's the rare book that's unavailable.

 Timing does play a key role, however.
 Books that have been in a library's collection for only three to six months can be in such demand at the home library as to be unavailable for interlibrary loan.
 In that case, some waiting is advised.